SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Conclusions

 \end{itemize}

 Our considered region is being carved by the R$\,$136 feedback resulting in multiple expanding-shells.
-The B-field plays a very important role since it is sufficiently strong to hold the cloud structure together.
-However, there are certain regions at which the field is so relatively weak that the gas can escape and inflate the external giant shells.
-Inside 30 Dor, supersonic and compressive turbulence accumulates gas along the field lines which enables gravitational collapse and triggers formation of stars in strong B-field environment.
-We argue that future polarimetry observations covering large area in 30 Dor will be necessary to better understand the role of B-field in the kinematical evolution of the entire 30 Dor region.
+The B-fields are sufficiently strong and seem to play a key role in supporting the cloud structure against this stellar feedback.
+However, there are certain regions at which the B-fields are relatively weak, where the gas can escape and inflate the external giant shells.
+Inside 30 Dor, supersonic and compressive turbulence accumulates gas along the field lines, enabling gravitational collapse and triggering stars' formation in strong B-fields environments.
+We argue that future polarimetric observations covering a large area in 30 Dor will be necessary to better understand the role of B-fields in the kinematical evolution of the entire 30 Dor region.
 In addition, the B-field strength estimated from the thermal dust polarization of 30 Dor is much higher than the average derived from the diffuse radio polarimetric observations of the hosting LMC.
 More sensitivity and resolution of polarimetric observations at radio wavelengths are needed to better understand the link from the galactic-scale to cloud-scale B-fields.

-However, we would like to warn the reader that our estimation of B-field strength suffers from numerous uncertainties as discussed in Section \ref{sec:uncertainties}.
-As a consequence, the quantitative values of it and of other related parameters could vary.
-Nevertheless, we do not expect our conclusions on the role of B-field will change completely and be reversed.
+However, we would like to warn the reader that our estimation of B-field strengths suffers from numerous uncertainties, as discussed in Section \ref{sec:uncertainties}.
+Consequently, the values of B-field strengths and other related parameters could vary.
+Nevertheless, we do not expect our main conclusions on the role of B-fields will be changed significantly or be reversed.

 \textit{Acknowledgments}: This research is based on observations made with the NASA/DLR Stratospheric Observatory for Infrared Astronomy (SOFIA).
 SOFIA is jointly operated by the Universities Space Research Association, Inc. (USRA), under NASA contract NNA17BF53C, and the Deutsches SOFIA Institut (DSI) under DLR contract 50 OK 0901 to the University of Stuttgart.
 Financial support for this work was provided by NASA through award 4$\_$0152 issued by USRA.
 T.H is funded by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) through the Mid-career Research Program (2019R1A2C1087045).
 AL and HY acknowledge the support of NSF AST 1816234, NASA TCAN 144AAG1967 and NASA ATP AAH7546.